Volcano Islands: History

 The first recorded sighting by Europeans was in October 1543 by Spanish navigator Bernardo de la Torre on board of carrack San Juan de Letrán when trying to return from Sarangani to New Spain.
 Iwo Jima was charted as Sufre, the old Spanish term for sulphur.

-The islands were uninhabited in 1889 when the two northern islands were settled by Japanese settlers from the Izu Islands.
+The islands were uninhabited in 1889 when Japanese settlers settled the two northern islands from the Izu Islands.
 They were annexed by Japan in 1891.
 However, archeological evidence has revealed that islands of the greater Bonin archipelago were prehistorically inhabited by an unknown Micronesian people.

-The population was about 1,100 in 1939, distributed among five settlements: Higashi, Minami, Nishi, Kita and Motoyama (meaning "East", "South", "West", "North" and "Mountain of Origin", or central mountain) on Iwo Jima; and two settlements on Kita Iwo Jima: Ishino-mura ("Ishino village"; Ishino is a surname) and Nishi-mura ("West village").
+The population was about 1,100 in 1939, distributed among five settlements: Higashi, Minami, Nishi, Kita, and Motoyama (meaning "East", "South", "West", "North", and "Mountain of Origin", or central mountain) on Iwo Jima; and two settlements on Kita Iwo Jima: Ishino-mura ("Ishino village"; Ishino is a surname) and Nishi-mura ("West village").
 The municipal administration office was located in Higashi until 1940 when the municipality was integrated into the administration of Ogasawara, Tokyo.

 Iwo Jima was the site of the Battle of Iwo Jima in World War II, and the island group came under the United States administration.
 The Volcano Islands were returned to Japanese rule in 1968.